renormalize/etcd-druid/docs/proposals/06-immutable-etcd-backups.md

 - **Backward Compatibility:**
   - Existing clusters without immutable buckets will continue to function without change.
-  - The introduction of the `EtcdCopyBackupsTask` does not affect clusters that are not hibernated.
+  - The introduction of the `EtcdSnapshotImmutabilityExtension` does not affect clusters that are not hibernated.
 - **Forward Compatibility:**
   - Clusters can opt-in to use immutable backups by configuring the bucket accordingly.
   - The controller's logic to handle hibernation is additive and does not interfere with existing workflows.